Ahrko Systems has developed a revolutionary low cost method to dry brown coals, sands and ores.

 Reducing the moisture content of brown coal by drying improves energy efficiency and reduces emissions ultimately producing a much more efficient black coal equivalent product.
 An efficient drying process reduces costs, lifts the calorific value per tonne of coal burned, and reduces environmental emissions.

 Drying other minerals has a similar cost and energy saving benefit.

 The Ahrko system uses the principle of diluted phase pneumatic conveying and variable temperature air-driven vortexes to calibrate the drying process to customer specifications.
-For example, the system can be calibrated to remove as little as 5-10% of moisture from brown coals to meet the specifications of La Trobe Valley power stations in Victoria, and up to 85% of moisture by pre-heating the air-driven vortex up too 200degC to meet the needs of brown coal value added product manufacturers producing briquettes for export or fertilisers to remediate pastureland.
-A comparable Ahrko system costs 10% of the cost of a comparable competing system ($10m compared to up to $100m) and can be deployed on a zero cost placement model for a per tonne royalty, making the drying process both efficient and very attractive for customers.
+The system can be calibrated to remove as little as 5-10% of moisture from brown coals to meet the specifications of power stations, and up to 85% of moisture by pre-heating the air for value added product manufacturers.
+The Ahrko system costs 10% of the capital and operating costs of a comparable system, and is deployed on a zero cost placement model for a per tonne royalty, making this technology very attractive to customers.

 Ahrko’s initial target markets are mineral sands and brown coal power generators in Victoria.
 Markets to be developed over time include various sands including mineral, silica and fracking sands, and ores predominantly iron and nickel.